In the last few years, the global electronic components supply chain has been through a lot.

 By the middle of the 2020s, OEMs will benefit from operating within a supply chain with greater production capacity.
 But not tomorrow, and not if they depend on lagging-edge hardware.

-Ultimately, there is no “magic bullet” solution to fixing all the problems within the electronic components ecosystem.
+Ultimately, there is no “magic bullet” solution to fixing all the problems within the electronic component industry.

 Increased demand from the automotive and consumer electronics industries will continue putting strain on the supply chain.
 Private and public institutions are pouring billions into establishing new capacity, but that is a long-term project.
 And countries and corporations are concentrated on establishing bleeding-edge facilities.